 Where appropriate, exposure to counterparties is monitored on a consolidated basis.
-Interest rate swap derivative instruments are all covered under 'collateralised' agreements.
-Depending on the market value of the instruments, this results in either the Group or the swap counterparty depositing collateral funds with the corresponding counterparty.
+Interest rate swap derivative instruments are held in central clearing which is covered under a 'collateralised' agreement.
+Depending on the market value of the instruments, this results in either the Group or the clearing house depositing collateral funds.
 This mitigates the credit risk to either counterparty from any exposure created by movement in the market value of derivatives.